woolr/SASRec/sasrec_v2/README.md

+# Python3 + TF2 Updated SASRec

+I've updated the code to python3 and tf2

-# SASRec: Self-Attentive Sequential Recommendation
+# Original Readme: SASRec: Self-Attentive Sequential Recommendation

 This is our TensorFlow implementation for the paper: